FSCS Pension Protection Explained: Your Essential Guide for 2025

 While short-term fluctuations may occur, maintaining a long-term investment strategy, diversifying portfolios, and seeking professional advice can help navigate through challenging times and mitigate the pandemic's impact on pension funds.

-What happens if your SIPP provider goes bankrupt?
+What happens if your SIPP or pension provider goes bust?

 If your Self-Invested Personal Pension (SIPP) provider faces insolvency, the protection mechanisms offered by the FSCS come into play.